-The Environmental Protection Agency (EPA) 2 Enhanced Term Surface created the Long Water Treatment Rule (LT2ESWTR) to increase protection against microbial pathogens, such as Cryptosporidium.
-Under that rule. the averaae Cryptosporidium concentration that determines whether additional treatment measures are needed is 0.075 oocysts per liter.
+The Environmental Protection Agency (EPA) created the Long Term 2 Enhanced Surface Water Treatment Rule (LT2ESWTR) to increase protection against microbial pathogens, such as Cryptosporidium.
+Under that rule. the average Cryptosporidium that determines whether concentration additional treatment measures are needed is 0.075 oocysts per liter.

-Fairfax Water's LT2ESWTR Round 2 monitoring program began in April 2015 and involved the collection of one sample from water treatment plant sources each month for a period of two years.
+Fairfax Water's and the City of Manassas's LT2ESWTR Round 2 monitoring programs began in April 2015 and involved the collection of one sample from water treatment plant sources each month for a period of two years.
 Monitoring for compliance with the LT2ESWTR Round 2 was completed in March 2017.